blaynem/rumble-raffle-DAO/README.md

 # Extra Ideas

+Discord bot implementation
+  - Just displays a message of where the link is to view / pay
+  - Then shows the same messages as the website does inside the discord server.
+- Special weapons that can be purchased via nft or tokens
+  - Will have special messages
+  - Will have special effects on the website. like animations or something? idk
 - Different designs for different coins
   - Allows it to be tailored towards the individuals branding
 - DEATHROLL APP